dafer45/TBTK/doc/Manual.md

 These different cases require somewhat different approaches for storing the data in memory, as well as for how to instruct the PropertyExtractors how to extract the data.
 We here describe how to extract the different properties and the reader can jump to any Property of interest to see how to handle the particular situation.
 The reader is, however, adviced to first read the first section about the density since this establishes most of the basic notation.
+The reader is also referred to the Properties chapter where more details about the Properties are given.

 Before continuing, we note that some Properties have an energy dependence.
 This means that the quantities needs to be evaluated at a certain number of energy points.